-We encourage parking managers to think about what their specific goals are for adopting LPR technology and why they want to replace their existing system.
-We most often hear that their current systems are resource heavy, frequently inefficient, and sometimes require a lot of trouble shooting because they rely on manual processes which inevitably generates mistakes.
-We also hear, especially from municipalities, that they have an ongoing struggle with public demands for better parking options and availability.
+We encourage parking managers to think about what their specific goals are for adopting LPR technology.
+Also considering, what they want to replace their existing system.
+Most often, we hear that their current systems are resource heavy, and frequently inefficient.
+Furthermore, they tend to require a lot of troubleshooting because they rely on manual processes which inevitably generates mistakes.
+We also hear, especially from municipalities, that there’s an ongoing struggle with public demands for better parking options and availability.
 While each parking operation is unique, most have similar issues and strive towards similar goals:

 - A more efficient process that makes better use of resources

-- Improved accuracy for permit management and violations
+- Improved accuracy of permit management and violations

 - Reduced costs